Warner Bros. Discovery: Attempted separation and eventual sale to Paramount Skydance (2025–present)

-On September 11, 2025, The Wall Street Journal reported that David Ellison's Paramount Skydance (owner of several networks previously held by Warner such as MTV, Nickelodeon, The Movie Channel, VH1, Comedy Central, BET and Chilevisión; Paramount and Warner both hold stakes at The CW) was exploring a bid to acquire the entirety of Warner Bros.
-Discovery; the company had been formed via the acquisition of Paramount Global by Skydance Media.
-Such an acquisition would integrate overlapping assets between the two companies, including two of the five major film studios (Warner Bros. and Paramount Pictures), streaming services HBO Max and Paramount+, TNT Sports and CBS Sports (which collaborated on properties such as the NCAA men's basketball tournament), and CNN and CBS News.
+On September 11, 2025, The Wall Street Journal reported that David Ellison—which had recently acquired Paramount Global via Skydance Media—was exploring a bid to acquire the entirety of WBD via Paramount Skydance.
+Such an acquisition would integrate overlapping assets between the two companies, including two of the five major film studios (Warner Bros. and Paramount Pictures), streaming services HBO Max and Paramount+, TNT Sports and CBS Sports, and CNN and CBS News.
+An analyst suggested that the bid was meant to preempt potential interest in the studios business post-split, and take advantage of a "period of industry-wide instability".
 WBD's share prices increased by 33% following the reports.